 Entertainment comes in many forms.
 Such as gossip about celebrities, movies, novels, singing, partying, sports, and travel.
-Just to name a few.
 Like many other things in life it consists of positive aspects and also has some harm in it.
 The wise person is the one who navigates through the bad to earn the good whenever and wherever one finds it.

-Let’s delve into the Islamic way of entertainment.
-What!
+Looking at the Islamic way of entertainment… What!?
 Does that mean entertainment is allowed in Islam?
 Of course it is!
 However it consists of stipulations which are to help in the betterment and growth of individuals.

 It was narrated by ‘Aa’ishah that she took a woman on her wedding night to a man from among the Ansaar, and the Prophet (PBUH) said to her, “O ‘Aa’ishah, was there any entertainment (in the gathering)?
 For the Ansaar love entertainment.”
 (Narrated by al-Bukhaari, 4765.)

-According to this hadeeth, the prophet not only encouraged but also took part in these happy occasions which involved entertainment.
+According to this hadeeth, the Prophet not only encouraged but also took part in these happy occasions which involved entertainment.
 However, these occasions did not involve dancing, music, or mixing freely with the opposite gender.
 There were some guidelines.
-For instance the women would beat the Duff and sing, there were no other instruments involved.
+For instance, beating the duff and signing, the women had no other instruments involved.

 How would the Prophet (PBUH) entertain his family?